anno-mods/shared-resources/[Shared] Pools and Definitions/README.md

 ## Changes

+- 8: Replace NW tourist need of fur coats with ponchos
 - 7: Added pools for motor assembly plant and subway station
 - 7: Renamed most pool names from plural / 'all' to singular
 - 6: Added pools for oil power plants, and various other productions